Ivy League: Collaboration

 Collaboration between the member schools is illustrated by the student-led Ivy Council that meets in the fall and spring of each year, with representatives from every Ivy League school.
 The governing body of the Ivy League is the Council of Ivy Group presidents, composed of each university president.
 During meetings, the presidents discuss common procedures and initiatives for their universities.

-The universities collaborate academically through the IvyPlus Exchange Scholar Program, which allows students to cross-register at one of the Ivies or another eligible school such as Berkeley, Chicago, MIT, and Stanford.
+The universities collaborate academically through the IvyPlus Exchange Scholar Program, which allows students to cross-register at one of the Ivies or another eligible school (Berkeley, Chicago, MIT, and Stanford).

 History of diversity

 Racial segregation and integration

 Ivy League institutions have a complex history of racial segregation, and, eventually, integration.
 All of the universities in the Ivy League besides Cornell University were chartered during the American era of slavery.
 In 2003, Brown University was the first of the Ivies to take accountability for their historic ties to slavery and the transatlantic slave trade.
 Following Brown, other Ivy League universities formed committees to examine their ties to slavery, and found various institutional relationships to slavery.
 Yale University, for example, used profits from slave traders and owners to fund its first scholarships, libraries, and faculty positions.
 To date, some of Yale's residential colleges are named after slave traders and supporters.
 The investigations at Harvard, Princeton, Columbia, and the University of Pennsylvania all found that, in the century following their charters, enslaved Black people lived on campus to care for students, professors, or the universities' presidents.
 Notably, Princeton's first nine presidents were slave owners, and in 1766, a slave auction reportedly took place on Princeton's campus.

 A small number of Black people did attend Ivy League institutions as students during their early years.
 These early students, however, were not always granted degrees.
 For example, some Black students were recorded studying privately with the Princeton University president as early as 1774, but no Black students received Princeton degrees until the middle of the twentieth century.
 Jonathan and Philip Gayienquitioga, two brothers of the Mohawk People, were the first people of color to enroll at Penn in 1755 after being recruited by Benjamin Franklin to attend the Academy of Philadelphia (then part of Penn).
-But there is no evidence that either earned a degree as the first Native American to graduate Penn did not occur until 1847 when Robert Daniel Ross, a member of the Cherokee Nation, graduated with a degree from Penn's medical school.
+But there is no evidence that either earned a degree, as the first Native American to graduate Penn did not occur until 1847 when Robert Daniel Ross, a member of the Cherokee Nation, graduated with a degree from Penn's medical school.